gldog/anonymize_jira_users/doc/manual.md

 Further we use the infile `usernames.txt` with two users:

     user1pre84
+    user2pre84
     user5post84

-Both users are existent and inactive.
+All users are existent and inactive.
 User `user1pre84` is no reporter in any issue, nor is assigned to any user-field.
-User `user5post84` is assignee of 1 issue.
+User `user2pre84` is assignee of issue EP-19, and `user5post84` is assignees of EP-22.

 We call: